University of Toronto: Rankings and reputation

 In the 2022 Academic Ranking of World Universities (also known as the Shanghai Ranking), the university ranked 22nd in the world and first in Canada.
 The 2026 QS World University Rankings ranked the university 29th in the world, and second in Canada after McGill.
 In 2019, it ranked 11th among the universities around the world by SCImago Institutions Rankings.
 The 2023 Times Higher Education World University Rankings ranked the university 18th in the world, and first in Canada.
 In the Times' 2020 reputational ranking, the publication placed the university 19th in the world.
 In the 2024–25 U.S. News & World Report Best Global University Ranking, the university ranked 17th in the world, and first in Canada.
 The Canadian-based Maclean's magazine ranked the University of Toronto second in their 2022–2023 Medical Doctoral university category.
 Maclean's 2023 university rankings also ranked the University of Toronto first in its reputation survey.
 The university was ranked in spite of having opted out—along with several other universities in Canada—of participating in Maclean's graduate survey since 2006.

 The university's research performance has been noted in several bibliometric university rankings, which use citation analysis to evaluate the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked the university fourth in the world, and first in Canada.
 The University Ranking by Academic Performance 2019–2020 rankings placed the university second in the world, and first in Canada.

 Along with academic and research-based rankings, the university has also been ranked by publications that evaluate the employment prospects of its graduates.
 In the Times Higher Education's 2022 global employability ranking, the university ranked 11th in the world, and first in Canada.
 In QS's 2022 graduate employability ranking, the university ranked 21st in the world, and first in Canada.
 In a 2013 employment survey conducted by The New York Times, the University of Toronto was ranked 14th in the world.

 In 2018, University of Toronto Entrepreneurship was ranked the fourth best university-based incubator in the world by UBI Global in the "World Top Business Incubator – Managed by a University" category.

-Since 2024, the University of Toronto has been named the most sustainable university in the world according to QS World University Rankings.
+In 2025, the University of Toronto has been named the most sustainable university in the world according to QS World University Rankings.